Fiona1121/interactive-kitchen/interactive-kitchen-backend/receipts/README.md

    - `quantity`
    - `unit`
    - `expiration_date` (uses a fallback if blank)
-5. Saves the items in the user's inventory.
+~~5.
+Saves the items in the user's inventory.~~
-6. Returns a JSON response with the saved items.
+6. Returns a JSON response with the detected items.

 ---